-Per the CDC, as of August 31, 2022, there were 18,989 total confirmed monkeypox/orthopoxvirus cases in the U.S., a number that many officials argue is an undercount.
+Per the CDC, as of August 31, 2022, there were 18,989 total confirmed Mpox cases in the U.S., a number that many officials argue is an undercount.
 As federal, state, and local agencies continue to undergo response and recovery efforts for COVID-19 while also facing the wildfire and hurricane seasons, devastating flooding, and heat waves, this outbreak poses many challenges surrounding public outreach and communications, immunizations, isolation and quarantine, operational coordination, staff wellness, and more.
-Below, CONSTANT provides graphical resources and guidance for the general public and public health decision-makers.
+Below, CONSTANT provides guidance for the general public and public health decision-makers.

 Communications to the general public should include information such as:

 - Signs and symptoms of Mpox, including rash, fever, chills, exhaustion, swollen lymph nodes, aches, and respiratory symptoms.

 - Routes of Mpox transmission (i.e., direct contact with infectious rash, skin-to-skin contact, respiratory droplets, etc.).

 - Lists of activities that exacerbate the risk of contracting Mpox and steps that individuals can take to lower the risk of contracting Mpox.

 - Course of action to be taken by an individual who thinks s/he may be infected with Mpox.